 An Inmate Request to Staff Member (form BP-S148), commonly called a Cop-Out, is used to make a written request to a staff member.
 Any type of request can be made with this form.
-Copouts may be obtained in the living units from the Correctional Officer on duty.
+Cop-outs may be obtained from the Correctional Officer on duty.
 Staff members will answer the request within a reasonable period of time.